mkocabas/pose-residual-network/README.md

 # Pose Residual Network

-This is the code for the paper
+This repository contains a PyTorch implementation of the Pose Residual Network (PRN) presented in our ECCV 2018 paper:

 Muhammed Kocabas, Salih Karagoz, Emre Akbas.
 MultiPoseNet: Fast Multi-Person Pose Estimation using Pose Residual Network.
 In ECCV, 2018.
 [Arxiv](https://arxiv.org/abs/1807.04067)

-This repo includes PRN (pose residual network) module introduced in Section 3.2 of the  paper.
+PRN is described in Section 3.2 of the  paper.

 ## Getting Started